iangsohan/iangsohan.github.io/README.md

 ## Installation

-1. Download All Files in [Website](https://github.com/iangsohan/Website) into the same folder.
+1. Download All Files in [Website](https://github.com/iangsohan/Website) into the same folder
-2. Click on "home.html".
+2. Click on "home.html"
-3. Navigate as Directed.
+3. Navigate as Directed

 ## License